PeterMosmans/ansible-role-bootstrap/README.md

 Note that when this variable is set, the git package needs to be installed, or part of the **bootstrap_packages** list.

 **bootstrap_groups**: A list with user groups that will be added by default.
+Optionally the system parameter can be set, to denote whether it's a system group or not.
 The defaults can be found in `defaults/main.yml`:
 ```
 bootstrap_groups:
-  - sudo
+  - name: sudo
+    system: yes
 ```